 Hunting the same man, unaware of each other’s mission, Shaw and Reggie will be caught in a deadly duel of nerve and wits.
 Hitchcockian in its intimate buildup of suspense, and filled with the kind of breathtaking plot turns and remarkable characters that are David Baldacci’s hallmark, Deliver Us From Evil is the most gripping thriller of the year.

-My Review: I always like to alternate reading a classic with something light n easy, preferably a thriller, which is my genre of choice.
+I always like to alternate reading a classic with something light n easy, preferably a thriller, which is my genre of choice.
 So, selecting Deliver us From Evil by David Baldacci after Hard Times was a no-brainer decision.
 Imagine my surprise when it took me far longer to finish the David Baldacci book than the Dickens.

 I spent nearly 10 days trying to get beyond the excruciatingly slow start.
 It is only about 200 pages in once Shaw and Reggie pool their strengths together that the book picks up the pace and becomes more readable and enjoyable.
 Unfortunately, it never moves beyond the standard stock plot and I was able to guess the twists and turns of the plot much ahead of time.